kimbaqueen/dmpt4-foundations-capstone/README.md

 Welcome to my DevMountain Foundations Capstone!

 For my project, I created an app that organizes industry book recommendations.
-User is able to filter recommended books by category and also add new books to the recommended list as features.
+Feature capabilities permit user to filter recommended books by category and sort A-Z. Another feature allows user to add new books to the recommended list, which notifies user upon success and auto clears the submission form.

 # Tech Stack